-Using their main spokesperson, Dave, Washington Post shares silly, down-to-earth videos that are somewhat related to current news but taking an incredibly humorous approach.
+Using their main spokesperson, Dave, the Washington Post shares silly, down-to-earth videos that are somewhat related to current news but take an incredibly humorous approach.

-Some of the videos that gained a lot of views and engagement reference popular scenes from movies such as The Titanic and The Notebook, the latter of which was also participating in a hashtag challenge.
+Some of the videos that gained a lot of views and engagement reference popular scenes from movies such as The Titanic and The Notebook, the latter of which also participated in a hashtag challenge.